microsoft/FLAML/website/docs/Examples/Tune-AzureML pipeline.md

     """Run the pipeline with a given config dict
     """

-    # pass the hyperparameters to AML jobs by overwriting the config file.
+    # pass the hyperparameters to AzureML jobs by overwriting the config file.
     overrides = [f"{key}={value}" for key, value in config.items()]

     print(overrides)